 The programming guide to tuning CUDA Applications for GPUs based on the NVIDIA Pascal Architecture.

-Pascal is NVIDIA's latest architecture for CUDA compute applications.
-Pascal retains and extends the same CUDA programming model provided by previous NVIDIA architectures such as Kepler and Maxwell, and applications that follow the best practices for those architectures should typically see speedups on the Pascal architecture without any code changes.
+Pascal retains and extends the same CUDA programming model provided by previous NVIDIA architectures such as Maxwell, and applications that follow the best practices for those architectures should typically see speedups on the Pascal architecture without any code changes.
 This guide summarizes the ways that an application can be fine-tuned to gain additional speedups by leveraging Pascal architectural features.1

 Pascal architecture comprises two major variants: GP100 and GP104.2 A detailed overview of the major improvements in GP100 and GP104 over earlier NVIDIA architectures are described in a pair of white papers entitled NVIDIA Tesla P100: The Most Advanced Datacenter Accelerator Ever Built for GP100 and NVIDIA GeForce GTX 1080: Gaming Perfected for GP104.

 For further details on the programming features discussed in this guide, please refer to the CUDA C++ Programming Guide.
 Some of the Pascal features described in this guide are specific to either GP100 or GP104, as noted; if not specified, features apply to both Pascal variants.

 The performance guidelines and best practices described in the CUDA C++ Programming Guide and the CUDA C++ Best Practices Guide apply to all CUDA-capable GPU architectures.
 Programmers must primarily focus on following those recommendations to achieve the best performance.

 The high-priority recommendations from those guides are as follows:

 Minimize data transfers between the host and the device,